Picovoice/leopard/binding/react/README.md

 ## Non-English Languages

-In order to detect non-English wake words you need to use the corresponding model file (`.pv`).
+In order to transcribe non-English audio files and recordings you need to use the corresponding model file (`.pv`).
 The model files for all supported languages are available [here](https://github.com/Picovoice/leopard/tree/master/lib/common).

 ## Demo